About Sweden

 Å, Ä and Ö - the sounds of Swedish: å is pronounced like "or", ä like "air", and ö like "er", all without the "r" sound.

-Mosquitoes ("myggor") are a very important part of the ecosystem, as they are a source of food for many animals, especially birds.
-Mosquitoes can be a problem, but mostly in northern Sweden.
+Mosquitoes ("myggor" in Swedish) are a very important part of the ecosystem, as they are a source of food for many animals, especially birds.
+Mosquitoes can be a problem, with numbers normally highest in north, though mosquitoes are found throughout Sweden.
 The number of mosquitoes varies from year to year depending on the rainfall during spring and early summer, appearing around mid-June and disappearing again towards the end of September with numbers lowest at the beginning and end of the season.
 Since mosquitoes like water and birch forest they are not often found on the high plains away from the mountain stations.
+Midges in Sweden are mainly found in the far north of the country.

-However, to make your experience more comfortable bring a good mosquito repellent and be sure to take long-sleeved tops and trousers as well as a hat for those dusk hours when mosquitoes are most common.
+However, to make your experience more comfortable, we recommend you use a good mosquito repellent and be sure to take long-sleeved tops and trousers as well as a hat for those dusk hours when mosquitoes are most common.
 If you are particularly bothered by mosquitoes it may be useful to bring a mosquito net for your face.

 Misc.
 Info

 Sweden is a member of the EU.
-UK citizens do not require a visa to visit Sweden, though you should have a valid passport.
-For general travel advice for Sweden visit "Know Before You Go" and "Travel Advice By Country" at www.fco.gov.uk/travel.
+UK citizens do not require a visa* to visit Sweden, though you should have a valid passport.
+For general travel advice for Sweden visit www.gov.uk.
 Electricity supply is 220V (230V) 50 Hz.